BND Hamburger Icon

 Auto-playing presentations are also great for employee training, meetings where the speaker is absent, and reaching remote clients or customers.
 Microsoft provides easy steps to turn your PowerPoint into an autoplay presentation.

 There are several options for creating a PowerPoint presentation automatically.
-All of these can be accessed under the Slide Show tab.
+All of these are accessible under the Slide Show tab.

 Slide Show > Set Up Slide Show